dogweather/forkful/content/en/vba/files-and-io/creating-a-temporary-file.md

 weight: 21
 ---

-## What & Why?

-Creating a temporary file in Visual Basic for Applications (VBA) involves programmatically generating a file for short-term use, typically for data processing or as a buffer in automation tasks.
-Programmers do this to manage data that does not need to be stored long-term, reducing clutter and ensuring efficiency in memory usage.

 ## How to:
 In VBA, creating a temporary file can be achieved using the `FileSystemObject` available in the Microsoft Scripting Runtime library.
 This object provides methods to create, read, write, and delete files and folders.
 Here’s a step-by-step guide on creating a temporary file:

 1. **Enable Microsoft Scripting Runtime**: First, ensure the Microsoft Scripting Runtime reference is enabled in your VBA environment.
 Go to Tools > References in the VBA editor, and check "Microsoft Scripting Runtime".